 Regardless of the choice of programming language, n8n developer skills should include an understanding of its basic syntax (variables, loops, conditionals, functions).

-Besides, if a specialist works with JavaScript, they should be proficient in:
+If a specialist works with JavaScript, they should be proficient in:

 • Working with objects and arrays (since n8n data is structured as arrays of objects)